 Can you get gap insurance after an accident?

-No. You cannot get gap insurance after an accident that totaled your car.
-This means you’ll have to pay off your car loan by yourself.
+No. You cannot get gap insurance after an accident that results in your vehicle being totaled.
+If you are not carrying gap coverage, you will have to you will have to pay off your car loan out of pocket.

 Gap insurance providers: Where to buy gap insurance?